We are delighted to announce that weekly, indoor worship has begun again at FUPC at 11 o’clock!

 Will we pass the peace?

 Yes, we will keep this practice going with distanced waves, virtual hugs and care across the worship space.

 What about communion?

 Communion will be served (as scheduled) at both services and in all locations.
 We will continue to use the prepackaged, sealed communion wafer and juice.
 If you are coming in person, you will not need to drive to the church to receive the communion elements.
 If you do not feel comfortable coming to worship yet, the elements are available during office hours.
 Deacons will continue to deliver to those who are unable to get out who will be watching by livestream.

 How will I give my offering?

-Beginning May 30, at both services and in all locations, an usher will bring the plate to you to receive your pledges and offerings.
+At both services, an usher will bring the plate to you to receive your pledges and offerings.
 On occasion, we may encourage you to place a time and talent offering in the plates as well.
 You can contribute weekly through the plates, by going to our website (fupcfay.org/give), by using text to give, by automatic bank draft, or by mailing your check to the church.
 Please call Financial Administrator, Laura Winburn (442-4411 or email@example.com) with questions regarding contributions.

 What if I have other questions?

 Please contact Rosie Haden, Office Manager (firstname.lastname@example.org), Monday-Friday, 8 a.m.-2 p.m., and she will help you or put you in touch with another who can respond.